 - whether the transport of medicines and nutrients is of the same duration,

-- whether transporters can carry several different substrates at the same tim
+- if transporters can carry several different substrates at the same time,

 - whether the duration of inhibition is related to the time to drug elimination (typically 5-6 times the half-life), or whether it is related to the duration of therapeutic benefit which can be hours or days,

-- whether medicines and nutrients have different durations of inhibition from each other,
+- if medicines and nutrients have different durations of inhibition from each other,

 - whether several different inhibitors can impact at the same time and whether the inhibition is additive or concurrent;